Village of Euclid v. Ambler Realty Co.

 Village of Euclid v.
-Ambler Realty Co., 272 U.S. 365 (1926), more commonly known as Euclid v.
-Ambler, was a United States Supreme Court landmark case argued in 1926.
-It was the first significant case regarding the relatively new practice of zoning.
-The Supreme Court's finding that local ordinance zoning was a valid exercise of the police power bolstered zoning in the United States and influenced other countries.
+Ambler Realty Co., 272 U.S. 365 (1926), commonly known as Euclid v.
+Ambler, is a landmark decision of the Supreme Court of the United States in which the Court found that local ordinance-style zoning was a valid exercise of the police power.
+It was the first significant case regarding the relatively new practice of zoning, and bolstered zoning in the United States and influenced other countries.

 Facts

 Ambler Realty owned 68 acres of land in the village of Euclid, Ohio, a suburb of the industrial city of Cleveland.
 In an attempt to prevent Cleveland from subsuming the village and the growth of industry which might change its character, Euclid developed a zoning ordinance based upon six classes of use, three classes of height and four classes of area.
 The property in question was divided into three classes of use, as well as various height and area classes, thereby hindering Ambler Realty from developing the land for industry.
 Ambler Realty sued the village of Euclid, arguing that the zoning ordinance had substantially reduced the value of the land by limiting its use, amounting to a deprivation of Ambler's liberty and property without due process.